openerror/YelpDataChallenge/README.md

 records users' preferences for each item (restaurant).
 This project has demonstrated two approaches at quantitatively encoding "preference": one using the star rating attached to each review, and the other weighs the star rating according to the number of 'useful' votes each review receives.
-For simplicity, we have only utilized the former; it only takes a simple variable name change to use the other!
+For simplicity, we have only utilized the former, but it only takes a simple variable name change to use the other!
+In a production system, use A/B testing to decide between the two.

 ### Clustering of Restaurants
 `Clustering.ipynb`